Tchang27/MarkovPoem/README.txt

     An example of generated lines is found in generate_lines.txt.
     This program can be applied to other texts with varyng results.

+Program Structure:
+graph.py - data structure for the Markov Chain scrape.py - optional Object that scrapes text from website.
+Depending on the website
+            the scraper needs t0 be modified generate.py - reads in text data, creates a Markov Chain using the words from the data, generates a line using the Markov Chain, adds commas/cleans grammar, then returns the line writer.py - writes generated lines to a file text_files - holds example text files to build the markov chain

 How to Run:
     Run generate.py to generate phrases
         The Markov chain will be built using the text document of emily dickinson's